-Cargojet currently employs approximately 343 employees: 35 in administration; 148 in airline operations; and 160 in cargo operations.
-On October 19, 2012 the Company's 65 pilots were certified as a union by the Canadian Industrial Relations Board.
+Cargojet currently employs approximately 378 employees: 35 in administration; 169 in airline operations; and 174 in cargo operations.
+On October 19, 2012, the Company's 65 of the Company's pilots were certified as a union by the Canadian Industrial Relations Board.
+As of the date hereof, 76 of the Company's pilots are certified as a union by the Canadian Industrial Relations Board.
 The National Automobile, Aerospace, Transportation and General Workers Union of Canada (CAW - Canada) was certified as the bargaining agent for the Company's pilots.

-The Company expects to negotiate a collective agreement with the pilots' union in 2013.
+The Company negotiated a collective agreement with the pilots' union in July 2013.
 None of Cargojet's other employees are unionized and Cargojet has never experienced a work stoppage.
 Management believes that relations with its employees are excellent.